stanozm/DiagramExtractor/README.md

 The output pdf file is created in the DiagramExtractor.jar file directory.

 This utility also requires the included Apache pdfbox library.

+The input diretory with reports should contain only the pdf report files and nothing else.